zoujiaqing/Signal-Server/config-documentation.md

 - Choose `Federated identity providers` and select `Google` from the options that appear

-- Most of the configuration is personal preference, so I went for the least hassle: no MFA, send emails with Cognito, etc
+- Most of the configuration is personal preference, so I went for the least hassle: no MFA, send emails with Cognito whenever possible

   - In Step 5, make sure to select `Confidential client` under `Initial app client`